 The Monetary Base and Measure of the Money Supply

-The monetary base is a monetary aggregate that differs from money supply but is widely observed due to its importance in money circulation.
-It includes money held in vaults of financial institutions and the money in circulation.
-Since the aggregate can sometimes be multiplied using fractional reserve banking, it is also referred to as high powered money (HPM).
+The monetary base is a monetary aggregate that differs from the money supply but is widely observed due to its importance in money circulation.
+It includes money held in the vaults of financial institutions and the money in circulation.
+Since the aggregate can sometimes be multiplied using fractional reserve banking, it is also referred to as high-powered money (HPM).
 M0 can be seen as the foundation on which deposits’ superstructures are erected.